13.13 Safeguarding Disabled Children

 6.2 It is crucial that in relation to a disabled child or young person the enquiries are planned and carried out in a way which is informed by an understanding of their impairment.

 6.3 Where an investigation is being planned as a result of concerns about significant harm to a disabled child or young person, an early strategy discussion should be held involving key professionals who know them.
+This strategy discussion will be organised by social care staff, if there is reason to believe the child is at, or is likely to be at, risk of significant harm.
 Specific considerations for the strategy discussion or meeting include:

 - The child/young person’s preferred communication method for understanding and expressing themselves